 - Trial signups in the past 30 days

 - Paying customers in May

 - Customers acquired via social media ads

 One of the numerous ways to use a cohort analysis is to calculate your customer retention over time.
-SaaS companies often employ this tactic, but it applies to other businesses, as well.
+SaaS companies often employ this tactic, but it also applies to other businesses.

 17. Customer Sentiment Analysis is Key Too

 Thanks to Artificial Intelligence, you can dissect all of your existing customer reviews without reading them one by one.
 This process is known as sentiment analysis and lets you see the big picture by showing you trends in your feedback data.